2023 Solar Incentives Guide for Hopewell, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specified percentage of the cost of your solar system.

-The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, labor, equipment and accessories — although that amount may range from 26-30%, depending on when your solar system was installed.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+The credit initially covered 30% of the total cost – for panels, labor, accessories and equipment – although it may range from 26-30%, depending on when your solar project was undertaken.
 There is no cap on the claim amount.

-More information about the new Inflation Reduction Act can be found here.
-Your local Hopewell solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Hopewell solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives